nickbaron1/DeltaRobotAnalysis/README.md

 # DeltaRobotAnalysis
 Analysing the kinematics and statics of the delta robot.
-TTHe inverse kinematics of the robot can be computed using the corresponding file.
+THe inverse kinematics of the robot can be computed using the corresponding file.